readthedocs/readthedocs.org/README.rst

 Get in touch
 ------------

-You can find information about getting in touch with Read the Docs at `Contribution page <https://docs.readthedocs.io/en/latest/contribute.html#get-in-touch>`_.
+You can find information about getting in touch with Read the Docs at our `Contribution page <https://docs.readthedocs.io/en/latest/contribute.html#get-in-touch>`_.

 Contributing
 ------------